 - Not everyone is a people-loving extrovert who draws energy from those around them.
 Some people enjoy being alone and need that peace to recharge.

 - Why would a mother and wife travel alone?
 I’m not a mom but it doesn’t take a genius to answer this.
 She’s a mother and wife.
 Duh.
 You don’t ever want to get away from your loved ones that you are constantly caring for?
-Don’t lie, of course you dream of a vacation by yourself.
+Don’t lie – you dream of a vacation by yourself.

 - Oh, you’d never actually go?
 Maybe that’s because you have a defeatist attitude and have given up your dreams because society tells you that they are worthless when compared to your responsibilities.
 Wake up.
 It’s a big world and if all you’re seeing of it in this life is South Podunk, you’ve already died a little.

 - I don’t HAVE to go to Istanbul.
 I could travel in this country, which I already do.
 And I could just as easily come to an unpleasant end here.
 Some would argue MORE easily.

 - Being a woman doesn’t take away my right to travel anywhere I choose to, even if it is going to be alone.
 And as my sister pointed out, I am probably more in danger during my annual Mardi Gras trip than in Istanbul.

 I don’t know, I don’t even know where to begin with how angry I am when I read those comments.
 SO.
 ANGRY.
 So many idiots.
 I’m not going to hide in my house, cowering in fear.
 I guess that’s all.